Careers Programme

 3. Understanding the different range of qualifications – GCSE, BTEC, A levels, Apprenticeships, degrees and the principle of ‘Progression’ (Options Evening)

-4. KS4 options process (including options evening)
+4. KS4 options process (including Options Evening)

 6. Introduction of the idea of the CV (PSHE)

-11. Introduction to careers session (PSHE)
+8. Introduction to Careers session (PSHE)

-12. Financial awareness (PSHE)
+9. Financial Awareness (PSHE)

 Year 10

-2. Writing a CV (English lessons)
+2. Writing a CV (PSHE)

 4. Work Experience preparation (PSHE)

-1. Health and safety at work
+a) Health and Safety at Work

-2. Understanding rights and responsibilities at work
+b) Understanding rights and responsibilities at work

-3. Completion of CV writing and letter of application
+c) Completion of CV writing and letter of application

-4. Health and safety at work
+d) Health and Safety at work

-5. Understanding rights and responsibilities at work
+e) Understanding rights and responsibilities at work

-5. Interview technique (including, ‘making a positive first impression’) – PSHE
+1. Interview technique (including, ‘making a positive first impression’) - PSHE

 Year 11

-1. Updating a CV
+1. Updating CV

-2. How to access information about careers
+2. How to access information about careers (e.g. UNIFROG)

 3. Personal budgeting (PSHE)

-4. Post-16 progression routes including further education (6th form and colleges), higher education (universities) and apprenticeships (work and college)
+4. Post -16 Progression Routes including Further Education (6th form and colleges), Higher Education (universities) and Apprenticeships (work and college)

-5. 1:1 careers interviews (open to all) with school careers advisor
+5. 1:1 Careers interviews (open to all) with school careers advisor

-7. Post-16 options process
+7. Post-16 Options process

 Careers Education post-16